wei-bbc-lab/pi-vae-pytorch/README.md

     Index at which to split an n-dimensional input x.

 - **decoder_affine_n_hidden_layers:** *int, default=*`2`
-    Number of hidden layers in the MLP of the model's encoder.
+    Number of hidden layers in the MLP of each AffineCouplingLayer.

 - **decoder_affine_hidden_layer_dim:** *int, default=*`None` *(equivalent to* `x_dim // 4`*)*
     Dimensionality of each hidden layer in the MLP of each AffineCouplingLayer.